CaptainChicky/Hailstone-Numbers/readme.md

                                         Print the help message.                         description of any flags inputted with this command.
                                                                                         If this flag is present, the program will not run.
 This flag is available on all drivers.

+    -t, --timeout                       Optional.
+This is specifically here for the docker image.
+Becuase
+                                        Timeout the script.                             the main.py file exits when run, the docker container will exit as well.
+This flag is here to prevent that.
+                                                                                        To use this properly, run the docker container first with this flag on some a terminal, which will timeout first instance of the script.
+This allows you to run additional instances of the script without the container exiting.

 Hopefully that was clear enough.
 If not, I will provide some examples below.